Attractions in and around Sandpoint, Idaho

 With more than 2,000 acres, the Kootenai National Wildlife Refuge, 30 miles north of Sandpoint near Bonners Ferry, has plenty of habitat for an abundance of wildlife.
 The refuge has developed hiking trails and blinds where waterfowl can be viewed, but one of the best things to do there is take the auto tour through the ponds.
 Stay in your car and the waterfowl won’t take alarm, so the viewing is excellent.
 In autumn, the refuge plays host to literally tens of thousands of ducks, geese and swans migrating down the Pacific Flyway.
 Some hearty waterfowl winter over.
 Summer residents include bald eagles, rough-legged hawks, herons, geese and ducks.
 With luck, you may spot elk, deer, moose or bear.
 Auto tour routes are open daily except for the hunting season in October-November.
 A trail near the office and an area on the auto route are handicapped-accessible.
 There’s also a nice short hike to a scenic falls on Myrtle Creek.
 Phone 208-267-3888.

 Sandpoint is one of the West's greatest railroading towns, where the Burlington Northern, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than 40 trains a day traveling through.
 Rail buffs come from around the world to see the many trains traveling through.
-You can sample Sandpoint's rich railroading heritage can be sampled at the Bonner County Historical Museum at 609 S. Ella, phone 208-263-2344.
+Before heading to one of the many spots to see the trains pass by, drop by the Bonner County Historical Society and Museum to learn more about Sandpoint's rich railroading history.
+609 S. Ella Ave., 208-263-2344.
 For the brochure, "A Railfan's Guide to Sandpoint Idaho," contact the Greater Sandpoint Chamber of Commerce.
 Additionally, Sandpoint is a fitting point of departure for the Montana Rockies Rail Tours, which offers excursion train packages between Sandpoint and Livingston, Montana.
 For more information call 800-519-7245.

 Three national forests are easily accessible from Sandpoint: Idaho Panhandle, Colville and Kootenai National Forests, for hiking, camping and many other outdoor recreation possibilities.
-Click here for general information or here for camping reservations.
+Click for general information or camping reservations.